 Hot and Spicy Kolhapuri Misal Pav recipe, if you love real spicy food.
-Misal pav is popular Maharashtrian breakfast as well as a Papular Maharashtrian street food.
-Kolhapuri food is known for the use of lots of chili which gives it a fiery heat and a bright red color too.
+Misal pav is popular Maharashtrian breakfast as well as a Popular Maharashtrian street food.
+Kolhapuri food is known for the use of lots of chilies which gives it a fiery heat and a bright red color too.

 There are many versions of Misal Pav, Mumbai Misal, Puneri Misal (in which Poha is used), Nagpuri Misal and this spicy Kolhapuri Misal.
-Few days ago I made a healthier recipe of misal pav with moong dal and in pressure cooker you may want to try that out if you are looking for healthy Misal pav recipe.
+A few days ago I made a healthier recipe of misal pav with moong dal and in the pressure cooker you may want to try that out if you are looking for healthy Misal pav recipe.